herrhelms/meteor-authtokens/README.md

 **Warning:** As of December 18th 2015 this is **WIP until further notice**.
 Use at own risk.

-This package provides a lightweight quota and authToken eco-system for your meteor project.
+This package provides a lightweight quota and authToken eco-system (ApiKeys) for your meteor project.
 It depends and works well with `iron:router` on defined client and server routes.

 # install